-Guy Wenger rarely if ever does interviews with football journalists, in 2016 he was interviewed by the Daily Mirror regarding Arsene’s time at the Emirates, and admits that the situation is becoming increasingly worse.
+Guy Wenger rarely ever does interviews with journalists, in 2016 he was interviewed by the Daily Mirror regarding Arsene’s time at the Emirates and admits that the situation is becoming increasingly worse.

 “I feel sympathy for Arsene.
 The situation is not good for him.
 But it is his problem, not mine.
 I was not in Munich for the match, I watched on television.”